owickstrom/wickstrom.tech/src/_posts/2018-10-26-writing-a-screencast-video-editor-in-haskell.md

 	-> Producer ProgressUpdate m [TimeSpan]
 ```

-The timespans describe which parts of the original video are considered moving
+The time spans describe which parts of the original video are considered moving
 scenes, and the progress update values are used to render a progress bar in
 the GUI as the classification makes progress.

 ### Automatic Sentence Classification

 Similar to the video classification, Komposition also classifies audio files
-to find sentences or paragraphs in voiceover audio.
+to find sentences or paragraphs in voice-over audio.
 The implementation relies
-on the `sox` tool, a separate executable that's used to
+on the `sox` tool, a separate executable that's used to:

 1. normalize the audio,
 2. apply a noise gate, and
-3. auto-splitting by silence.
+3. auto-split by silence.

 One problem with `sox` is that it, as far as I can tell, can only write the
 split audio files to disk.
-I haven't found a way to retrieve the timespans in
+I haven't found a way to retrieve the time spans in
 the original audio file, so that information is unfortunately lost.
 This will
-become more appearent when Komposition supports editing the start and end
+become more apparent when Komposition supports editing the start and end
 position of clips, as it can't be supported for audio clips produced by
 `sox`.

 I hope to find some way around this, by extending or parsing output from `sox`
-somehow, by using `sox` as a library and writing bindings, or by implementing
+somehow, by using `libsox` through FFI bindings, or by implementing
 the audio classification in Haskell.
 I'm trying to avoid the last alternative.

 ### Rendering